By the CALS Debt Team There are lots of myths when it comes to the subject of owing money or being behind with your bills. Friends or family may be

 Throughout the course of conducting your case, we may need to collect further information from you, which we will store in our systems.
 The type of information we need from you will depend on the issue we are helping you with: for example, if we are helping you with a debt problem, we shall need to record information about your financial situation, such as your income and expenditure and details of your creditors.

-We will record your personal data on a Case Management System.
+We will record your personal data on our Case Management System.
 This is a cloud-based system which is secure and complies with the requirements of the General Data Protection Regulation.
 Your data is stored on servers located in the UK and your personal data will only be accessible to CALS staff.

 Some of your information will be stored on our own computer systems.
 This information is stored in our own servers and our ICT systems are kept up to date and secure by an ICT company we employ.